okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 Notice a new **groups** user attribute (the mapped groups claim).
 The value, `Everyone`, is the default group mapped to, well, everyone.
 This gets mapped to the user authority `Everyone`.

 That's the basic idea.
-It'll get a little more exciting in the next step when we add an Admin group.
+It'll get a little more exciting in the next step when you add an Admin group.

 ## Create An Admin Group in Okta